ReubenDo/jSTABL/README.md

 Public PyTorch implementation of [Learning joint segmentation of tissues and brain lesions from task-specific hetero-modal domain-shifted datasets](https://arxiv.org/abs/2009.04009) published in Medical Image Analysis.

-This work propose a new technique to perform joint brain tissue and lesion segmentation.
+This work proposed a technique to perform joint brain tissue and lesion segmentation.
 Due to the lack of fully-annotated data, the framework has been trained  using hetero-modal (missing modalities), task-specific (tissue or lesion annotations) and domain-shifted (different acquisition protocols) datasets.

 Two types of lesions are considered: gliomas and white matter lesions.